Fadil Ferati: Biography

 In the third Assembly LDK, held in September 1997, he was elected Chairman of the Presidency of the LDK in the municipality of Istok and now in the fourth Assembly LDK is again elected President of the Presidency of the LDK Istok municipality and a member of the General Council of the LDK.

 After the intervention of troops by NATO, establishing the International Civil Administration, and the mediated agreement on the formation of the Kosovo Provisional Institutions managed by the International Administration, whether central or local, in December 1999, is set co Istok Municipal Council elections until 2000.
 After winning the LDK in this election, at its constitutive meeting, the Municipal Assembly delegates in Istok by a majority is elected President of the Assembly of the Municipality of Istok and also in the 2002 local elections, held on October 26 again was elected President of the Municipal Assembly of Istok municipality.

 In 2005, he was re-elected as the President of the Presidency of the LDK branch in Istok and also became member of the National Presidency of LDK and member of the General Council of LDK.

 In 2006 he was chosen as Deputy President of the LDK, which he held until he died on January 30, 2010.

 Also during the 2007 elections, in which he was elected by direct vote of the citizens as a Mayor of Istok, a function that he held until he died in January 2010.

 Fadil Ferati was married to Drita and had three children named Ilir, Bese, Triumf.
+Ilir Ferati became the mayor of Istok in 2021.